Edward S. Aarons

-Edward Sidney Aarons (1916 – June 16, 1975) was an American writer who authored more than 80 novels from 1936 until 1975.
+Edward Sidney Aarons (September 11, 1916 – June 16, 1975) was an American writer who authored more than 80 novels from 1936 until 1975.
 One of these was under the pseudonym "Paul Ayres" (Dead Heat), and 30 were written using the name "Edward Ronns".
-He also wrote numerous stories for detective magazines such as Detective Story Magazine and Scarab.
+He also wrote stories for detective magazines, such as Detective Story Magazine and Scarab.

-Among other works of fiction, Aarons is known for his spy thrillers, particularly his "Assignment" series, which are set all over the world and have been translated into 17 languages.
+Aarons also wrote spy thrillers, including his "Assignment" series, which are set all over the world and have been translated into 17 languages.
 The 42 novels in this series starred CIA agent Sam Durell.
 The first "Assignment" novel was written in 1955, and Aarons continued writing the series until up to his death.

 Early life

 Aarons was born in Philadelphia, Pennsylvania, and earned a degree in Literature and History from Columbia University.
 He worked at various jobs to put himself through college, including jobs as a newspaper reporter and fisherman.
 In 1933, he won a short story contest as a student.
 In World War II he was in the United States Coast Guard, joining after the attack on Pearl Harbor in 1941.
 He finished his duty in 1945, having obtained the rank of Chief Petty Officer.